sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 With the $B$-field orientated in $z$-direction, the motion will only take place in the $x$-$y$-plane.
 This allows us to reduce the dimensionality of the problem to 2D.
-As initial condition, we choose an isotropic distribution of particles concentrated at the origin:
+As initial condition, we choose a Gaussian isotropic distribution of particles concentrated at the origin:

 \begin{align*}
-  %Gaussian
   f_0(\mathbf{r}, t=0) &= e^{- \frac{r^2}{2 \sigma^2}} \,, \\
   f_{l>0}(\mathbf{r}, t=0) &= 0 \,.
 \end{align*}

-Here $\sigma$ is the spread of the initial Gaussian, and $r = \sqrt{x^2 + y^2}$ is the radial distance from the origin.
+Here $\sigma$ is the spread of the Gaussian, and $r = \sqrt{x^2 + y^2}$ is the radial distance from the origin.
 After one gyroperiod,

 $$
   T_g = \frac{2 \pi}{\omega_g} = \frac{2 \pi \gamma m c}{q B_0} \,,